Sea Girt (732) 974-8898 Middletown (732) 706-8008

 Maybe the person had a prize baseball card collection that they wanted a nephew to receive.
 Having a Will would allow the person to give the nephew the collection.
 Without a Will, the collection would be sold and proceeds divided equally between the spouse and children.

-Finally, a Will allows a person to make distribution of assets to minor children.
+A Will allows a person to make distribution of assets to minor children.
 Minor children should not be left money or other assets.
 Through a Will, a trust can be created to hold the money for the children until they reach the appropriate age.

 Categories